Learning to Control Cravings to Lose Weight

 - Physiological Cravings: occur during pregnancy and menstruation.
 Also, normal adults often crave salt because of adrenal dysfunction.
 Individual food preferences have a lot to do with a person’s upbringing and their genetics.
 Chances are if you’re exposed to something as a young child, you’ll be less averse to it as an adult.
 But sometimes you just don’t have it in you to like a certain food.One recent study presented at the European Society of Human Genetics conference found that “people’s preferences for foods like coffee, artichokes, bacon, dark chocolate, blue cheese, and, yes, broccoli, are actually linked to variants in different specific genes.”
 How much salt or sugar a person eats may also be affected by genetics, according to other research presented at the conference.

 - Stress, anxiety and depression often signal need for specific food that has been found in past experience to produce calmness.

 - Monotonous diet programs often stimulate cravings for foods restricted by the diet.

 Once you know the “why” behind your food cravings, you can begin to actively fight them.
 Remind yourself, “My body doesn’t need this food.
 I have conditioned myself to crave this food, and I can condition myself to stop.”

 How to Control Cravings and Make Your Weight Loss Permanent

-3. Exercise: Rather than relying on fries and cake to help you calm down -exercise frequently.
-The exercise may boost your serotonin levels—something that should help you skip sugar and extra carbs more easily.
+- Exercise: Rather than relying on fries and cake to help you calm down, exercise frequently.
+The exercise may boost your serotonin levels.
+That should help you control cravings and skip the sugar and extra carbs more easily.